 The Architect's Measure: Data and the Built Environment

-Join us on 12 August for a webinar with Dr Christopher Bamborough, from Arch_Manu, UNSW.
-Dr Bamborough will explore how data is reshaping architectural thinking and practice – both as a technical tool and a cultural framework – and the essential data literacy that architects require for future practice.
+In this webinar, Dr Christopher Bamborough, from Arch_Manu UNSW, explores how data is reshaping architectural thinking and practice – both as a technical tool and a cultural framework – and the essential data literacy that architects require for future practice.

 BOOK NOW